sporkchops81/homeassistant-config/HASS Cheatsheet.md

 ```

 # Configuring WinSCP to edit HASS files
 Default AIO installation does not allow editing the configuration files in WinSCP.
-To enable the same, you will need to change the SFTP server (in Advanced settings -> Environment -> SFTP)
+To enable the same, you will need to change the SFTP server (in Advanced settings -> Environment -> SFTP).

 1. Obtain the SFTP by running `grep sftp /etc/ssh/sshd_config` at the `pi` shell.
 You will get something like, `Subsystem sftp /usr/lib/openssh/sftp-server`.
-2. Now, set the sftp server to: `sudo su -c /usr/lib/openssh/sftp-server` (note that the `/usr/lib/openssh/sftp-server` is the same path obtained from the previous step) and set Shell to `sudo -s`
+2. Now, set the sftp server to: `sudo su -c /usr/lib/openssh/sftp-server` (note that the `/usr/lib/openssh/sftp-server` is the same path obtained from the previous step) and set Shell to `sudo -s`.

-# Mosquitto operations (I am using the default username/password, replace them)
+# Mosquitto operations
+I am using the default AIO username/password, replace them with yours.
 1. You can remove a topic from Mosquitto using `mosquitto_pub -r -n -u 'pi' -P 'raspberry' -t 'owntracks/arsaboo/mqttrpi'`
 2. To subscribe to all the topics use `mosquitto_sub -h 192.168.2.199 -u 'pi' -P 'raspberry' -v -t '#'`
 3. To publish use `mosquitto_pub -u 'pi' -P 'raspberry' -t 'smartthings/Driveway/switch'  -m 'on'`